Installation

 3. Create an HAProxy configuration file that has:

 • a global section.
 The stats socket line enables the Runtime API, which the Data Plane API uses to make some changes without requiring a reload.
-The master-worker and insecure-fork-wanted lines are required to use the program section.

 • a userlist section that sets the API authentication username and password.
 In the example below, we set the username to admin and password to adminpwd.